roundcodebox/aarambam/README.md

-aarambam is a [Next.js](https://nextjs.org/) based starter template.
+aarambam is a starter kit for Next.js based web applications

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).